ymmiah/GlowMint/README.md

 All notable changes to this project will be documented in this section.

+### [1.2.1] - 2025-10-03

+#### 🐛 Bug Fixes
+- **Style Remix Reliability**: Refactored the "Style Remix" feature to use a dedicated prompt workflow, bypassing generic modifications that caused inconsistent results.
+This ensures the complex style transfer instructions are sent to the AI without interference, significantly improving the feature's reliability.

 ### [1.2.0] - 2025-09-29

 #### ✨ UI Overhaul & Batch Processing